AahanMehta21/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors
-Simple rock paper scissors game against computer
+This simple website lets a user play the classic game rock paper scissors against the computer.
+It is written in HTML and Javascript.
+GUI will be added soon.